-The Graduate Certificate in Leadership was designed to provide a strong foundation for students to establish and build their leadership skills; examine the theory and practice of personal leadership; and develop an appreciation for open and interconnected systems within organizations and communities.
+The Graduate Certificate in Leadership (GCL) is designed to provide a strong foundation for students to establish and build their leadership skills; examine the theory and practice of personal leadership; and develop an appreciation for open and interconnected systems within organizations and communities.

 Who It’s For

 This program is ideal for those looking to improve their leadership skills in order to thrive within an organization.
 The program is also well suited for current or aspiring leaders interested in improving their skillset within the realm of organizational leadership, but aren’t currently ready to pursue a full master’s degree.

 Applicants who do not have the formal academic education to qualify for admission may be assessed based on both their formal education and their informal learning, in accordance with the Flexible Admission Policy.
 Please visit the program admission page for more information.